harrycresswell/harry/site/content/pages/about.md

 ## Where to go next

-If you’re interested in [working with me](/how/), you might like to read about a few possible ways we can work together.
-Here are a few [things I’ve made](/work/) if you’d like to see some projects.
-For those asking for it, here’s a copy [my CV](/cv/).
+If you’re interested in [working with me](/how/) you might like to read about a few possible ways we can work together.
+If you’d like to see some projects, here are a few [things I’ve made](/work/).
+And a copy [my CV](/cv/) for those who like to see one.

 I write about [building UI design systems](https://medium.com/@harrycresswell) on Medium, which may interest designers.
 Here I write mainly about [building static sites with Hugo](/articles/), which may interest developers.
-Head to my Imprint page to learn [how I made this site](/imprint/).
+My Imprint page explains [how I made this site](/imprint/).

-I’m on [Twitter](https://twitter.com/harrycresswell) if you have questions or fancy a chat.
+I’m on [Twitter](https://twitter.com/harrycresswell) if you have questions or just fancy a chat.
 Very occassionaly I check [LinkedIn](https://uk.linkedin.com/in/harrycresswell), if that’s more your thing.

 ## Let's keep in touch

 Finally, if you'd like to keep in touch please leave your email address below.
 Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a roundup of useful articles, tools and other things worth sharing.
-If you have a detailed question you’re welcome to [ask me anything](/contact/) you like, whenever you like.
+If you have a detailed question, [ask me anything](/contact/) you like, whenever you like.